-2.9.
-Schools.
+2.8 Schools.
 In all public school units, as defined by N.C.
-Gen. Stat. § 115C-5(7a), and all nonpublic schools covered by Article 39 of Chapter 115C of the General Statutes, all workers, teachers, Guests, other adults and children five (5) years or older must wear Face Coverings both:
+Gen. Stat. § 115C-5(7a), and all nonpublic schools covered by Article 39 of Chapter 115C of the General Statutes, all workers, teachers, Guests, other adults and children five (5) years or older must wear Face Coverings when indoors, at all times, unless an exception applies.